Integrable deformations and degenerations of some irregular singularities: Proof of the main results

 For a star-shaped open set $U$ with respect to $U\cap S_o$, the flow of the radial vector field in each stratum $S$ containing $S_o$ in its closure induces a deformation retraction of $U\cap S$ to $U\cap S_o$.
-On the other hand, there exists a fundamental system of open neighbourhoods $V_S$ of $U\cap S_o$ in $U\cap \ov S$ which are star-shaped.
+On the other hand, there exists a fundamental system of open neighbourhoods $V_S$ of $U\cap S_o$ in $U\cap \ov S$ that are star shaped.
 So $V_S\cap S\subset U\cap S$ induces an isomorphism of fundamental groups.